lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Experiment failed, portal hasnt opened, Artificer is dead, Ichor is leaking through, we are going to use this to empower our army.
 ```

 In another room, found by [[Bikam]], skeletons were found in a throne room.
+Throne is made from Mahogany wood

 ## Loot: